 Of course, we are sharing breath with the algae, and we are sharing breath with other humans and animals as well.

-As we are driving, we are often also in a state of self-reflection, finding faces in clouds, and what better opportunity to find out what is on your mind than by taking a quick Rorshach Sign Test?
+As we are driving, we are often also in a state of self-reflection, finding faces in clouds, and what better opportunity to find out what is on your mind than by taking a quick Rorschach Sign Test?

 This makes me wonder when we will have drive-through psychiatrist meetings with drive-in hookups that sit on our windows.
 One could just recline their driver’s seat and have a drive-in movie-style speaker mounted to their window.